tommasorigon/LSBP/Tutorial/tutorial.md

 upper_Gibbs    <- apply(pred_Gibbs,c(2,3),function(x) quantile(x,0.975))
 ```

-Similarly, for the ECM algorithm we compute
+Similarly, for the ECM algorithm we plug-in the MAP estimate into the conditional density

 ```r
 # Posterior density estimate for the ECM model